Jean-Bernard Pommier: Career

-After the Tchaikovsky Competition, he began recording with EMI.
-Ten years later, he began a long period of collaboration with Herbert von Karajan and the Berlin Philharmonic Orchestra in Berlin and Salzburg.
-He plays with many other distinguished musicians including Boulez, Barenboim, Haitink, Mazur, Mehta, Muti, Rattle.
-His recital and concerto appearances have included major centres such as London, Vienna, Berlin, Leipzig, Dresden, Amsterdam, Paris, Moscow, Chicago and New York.
+After the Tchaikovsky Competition, Pommier began recording with EMI.
+Ten years later, he began a long period of collaboration with Herbert von Karajan and the Berlin Philharmonic in Berlin and Salzburg.
+He played with conductors including Pierre Boulez, Zubin Mehta, Bernard Haitink, Kurt Masur, Riccardo Muti and Simon Rattle, among others.
+His recital and concert appearances included London, Vienna, Berlin, Leipzig, Dresden, Amsterdam, Moscow, Chicago and New York City.
+He performed Beethoven's complete piano concertos with Daniel Barenboim conducting the Orchestre de Paris.

-Jean-Bernard Pommier is also enjoying an active career as a conductor working with major orchestras in Europe and America such as the San Francisco Symphony, l'Orchestre de Paris, l'Orchestre Philharmonique de Radio France, the Philharmonia, the Royal Liverpool Philharmonic Orchestra, Royal Philharmonic Orchestra, Rotterdam Philharmonic, RAI Turin, Tonhalle Zurich, Warsaw Philharmonic, Czech Philharmonic, Budapest Symphony, Leipzig Radio, Belgium National Orchestra, Orchestre de la Suisse Romande and Salzburg Mozarteum.
+From the beginning of the 1980s, Pommier also worked as a conductor working with major orchestras in Europe and America such as the Orchestre philharmonique de Radio France, Philharmonia Orchestra in London, the Royal Liverpool Philharmonic Orchestra, San Francisco Symphony, Los Angeles Philharmonic, Staatskapelle Dresden, Royal Philharmonic Orchestra, Rotterdam Philharmonic, Tonhalle Zurich, Warsaw Philharmonic, Czech Philharmonic, Budapest Symphony, Leipzig Radio, Belgium National Orchestra, Orchestre de la Suisse Romande and Salzburg Mozarteum.

-Pommier also frequently takes up the dual role of pianist and conductor with the Chamber Orchestra of Europe, the Northern Sinfonia of England, the Sinfonia Varsovia, the Israel Chamber Orchestra, the Chamber Orchestra of Lausanne, the English chamber orchestra or the Scottish Chamber Orchestra.

-His chamber music partners have included Isaac Stern, Itzhak Perlman, Pinchas Zukerman, Leonard Rose, Alexander Schneider, Jean-Pierre Rampal, Paul Tortellier, Maurice Bourgue, Jaime Laredo, Josef Suk and the Guarneri and Vermeer Quartets.

-He has given masterclasses in Chicago, London, Lausanne, Rotterdam, Durham, Barcelona, Melbourne and Shanghai.

-Previously, the artistic director of the Northern Sinfonia, Principal conductor of the Orchestra Filarmonica di Torino, Principal conductor of the Sofia Philharmonic and artistic director of the Festival de Menton, he now tours widely.
+He conducted piano concertos from the keyboard, with the Scottish Chamber Orchestra, the Northern Sinfonia, the English Chamber Orchestra, the Chamber Orchestra of Europe, the Sinfonia Varsovia, the Israel Chamber Orchestra, and the Orchestre de Chambre de Lausanne.
+His chamber music partners included Isaac Stern, Itzhak Perlman, Mstislav Rostropovich, Pinchas Zukerman, Leonard Rose, Alexander Schneider, Jean-Pierre Rampal, Paul Tortelier, Maurice Bourgue, Jaime Laredo, Josef Suk, the Guarneri Quartet and the Vermeer Quartet.
+Pommier gave masterclasses in Chicago, London, Lausanne, Rotterdam, Durham, Barcelona, Melbourne and Shanghai.
+Pommier was also artistic director of the Northern Sinfonia, principal conductor of the Orchestra Filarmonica di Torino, and principal conductor of the Sofia Philharmonic Orchestra.
+From 2006 to 2008 he was artistic director of the Festival de Menton.

-He is the recipient of the highest- ranking accolades of France – the Ordre du Mérite National and of the Légion d’Honneur.

-He recorded the Sonata for two pianists by Claude Bolling with the composer in 1972.
+Pommier recorded Mozart's complete Piano Sonatas and piano concertos by Mozart, Tchaikovsky and Rachmaninoff, among others.
+He recorded Poulenc's Concerto for Two Pianos and Orchestra with pianist Anne Queffélec and the City of London Sinfonia, conducted by Richard Hickox.
+Pommier recorded the Sonate Pour Deux Pianistes that the jazz pianist Claude Bolling composed on Pommier's initiative with the composer in 1972.
+A recording of Beethoven's complete Piano Sonatas earned him a Diapason d'Or.
+He was a recipient of the Ordre national du Mérite and the Légion d’Honneur.